 We will be out shooting and exploring during sunrise and sunset to ensure we find the best conditions.
 During daytime hours we will have classroom time where we will focus on photography concepts and techniques.

-In partnership with a local guide, we will be exploring the Silverton/Ouray back roads in my lifted ZR2 and a Jeep Wrangler.
-Both have serious 4WD systems and are equipped for challenging roads.
+In partnership with a local guide, we will be exploring the Silverton/Ouray back roads in 3 Jeeps.
+They have serious 4WD systems and are equipped for challenging roads.

 Years of Experience with Sony, Nikon, and Canon Gear